Ikenna-Brendan/portfolio/DEPLOYMENT_DOCUMENTATION.md

 The portfolio is now live, fully functional, and ready for professional use.
 All technical challenges have been resolved, and the deployment process is streamlined for future updates.

+**Current Status**:
+- ✅ Content updated and deployed
+- ✅ Single successful GitHub Actions deployment
+- ✅ No failed actions
+- ✅ Site fully functional

 ---

-*Documentation generated on: December 2024*
+*Documentation updated on: December 2024*
-*Project: Ikenna Iwuoha Portfolio*
+*Project: Ikenna B Iwuoha Portfolio*
-*Deployment: GitHub Pages*
+*Deployment: GitHub Pages (Built-in)*
 *Status: Production Ready*